njazz/pddoc/README.md

 ```

 This example connects 2nd outlet with 3rd inlet.
 Number of '^' specifies the outlet index (starting with zero).
+Number of '.' specifies the inlet index (starting with zero).

 or